SEARCH

 There's a piece in today's Wall Street Journal called "The Fed's Needless Flirtation With Danger" in which Martin Feldstein writes that in order to stimulate demand, "Well-designed tax rules are a safe and effective alternative to quantitative easing".

-I once saw an Economist on Squawk Box who insisted that economists collectively agree on nearly all major policy prescriptions.
+I once saw an Economist on Squawk Box who insisted that professional economists collectively agree on nearly all major policy prescriptions.
 I

 Nassim Taleb, Wikipedia